tuhai63/electron-client-es6/README.md

 ## Run the application as Web

 Go to 'app' folder, type `gulp web`.
-You can also run the Web application from a Docker container: `[sudo] docker run -d -p 9000:80 weifang993/web-client-es6 /usr/sbin/apache2ctl -D FOREGROUND`, which will run the docker image form Docker Hub.
-If you'd like to build the Docker image, run: `[sudo] docker build -t weifang993/web-client-es6 .`.
+You can also run the Web application from a Docker container: `[sudo] docker run -d -p 9000:80 weifang993/web-client-nginx`, which will run the docker image form Docker Hub.
+If you'd like to build the Docker image, run: `[sudo] docker build -t weifang993/web-client-nginx .`.

 ## Debug the browser process of the Desktop Application